 Multi-Laser.
 This is the weapon that you’ll take if you fancy drowning the target in a rain of laser shots.
 You’ll be wounding most infantry targets on a roll of 2+, but the downside to it is poor AP 6.
 It’s similar to a Volkite Charger in most respects and they do quite well on the tabletop.
 You gain one extra shot over that weapon, but don’t have the Deflagrate rule.

 Phase Plasma-Fusil.
 This is known colloquially as the marine chipper.
 Before you get super-excited, it isn’t Dark Angels level of Plasma; this is Mechanicum after all.
 It’s AP 3, which means that it won’t be doing much to Terminators or Artificer armour – but the others will simply vanish.
 This is a shame.
-Regardless, it’ll do damage even if you’re engaging the enemy after moving, those two shots due to Salvo are still going to hurt the enemy.
+Regardless, it’ll do damage even if you’re engaging the enemy after moving, those three shots due to Relentless counteracting Salvo are still going to hurt the enemy.
 At +10 points it’s an agreeable weapon and one of the top three choices.

 Irad-Cleanser.
 This is a radiation flamethrower.
 Fleshbane causes it to wound on a roll of 2+ and although it has AP 5, it isn’t a terrible choice.
 This is especially true when using it against pesky multi-wound HQ’s; where Rad-Phage then causes them to lose -1 Toughness each time they lose a wound to the weapon.
 At +10 points you’re not likely to take it over the similarly pointed Phase Plasma-Fusil, unless you just love radiation weapons.